 The Institute of American Indian Arts is an Americans with Disabilities Act of 1990 (as amended) compliant institution and fully subscribes to all federal regulations relating to non-discrimination based upon disability.
-Should any student determine that a scheduled course, activity or facility is not accessible because of a disability, said student should contact the ADA Coordinator in the Student Success Center to receive appropriate accommodations.
+If any student determines that a scheduled course, activity or facility is not accessible because of a disability, the student should contact Jeminie Shell, the ADA Coordinator in the Student Success Center to receive appropriate accommodations.
+505-424-5707 or jshell@iaia.edu